ethersphere/bee-js-docs/docs/user-documentation/track-upload.md

 ## Retrieve tag

-Each time you want to check the upload status, you can use the `retrieveTag` function
+Each time you want to check the upload status, you can use the `retrieveTag` function.

 <Tabs